narrowtux/angular-leaflet-service/README.md

 });
 ```

+As `$leaflet.getMap` returns a promise, you should refrain from caching the value somewhere to prevent race conditions.

-If you use leaflet, you should set the tileset for your map there as well.
+If you use `leaflet`, you should set the tileset for your map there as well.

 If you use mapbox, it will use `mapbox.streets` as a default style, you can modify that in the directive: